delpikye-v/react-mui-tooltip-if-need/README.md

     variant="contained"
     className="abcd"
     style={{
-      width: 200 // => use should set from css
+      width: 200 // => you should update it from css class }}
-    }}
     onClick={() => setSize(400)}
     onDoubleClick={() => setSize(200)}